KjeldSchmidt/the-coding-kind-website/services.md

 effective software that fits your needs.

 Good software isn’t just about making things work—it’s about making them work in a way that’s maintainable.
-We care about making smart trade-offs that keep projects moving forward without unnecessary complexity.
+We care about making important trade-offs that keep projects moving forward without unnecessary complexity.
 Whether you need a small, well-scoped feature or a large, multi-phase project, we approach development with a mix of craftsmanship and practicality.
 Our goal is to build software that serves your needs in the moment and remains adaptable for whatever comes next.

 **This is a great fit if:**
-- there is greater delivery pressure than your team can currently fulfill, or you have no permanent development teams
+- there is greater delivery pressure than your team can currently fulfill, or you have no permanent development teams.
-- you need expertise in cloud operations, backend software across numeroud languages, infrastructure management, database design, ...
+- you need expertise in cloud operations, backend software across numeroud languages, infrastructure management, database design (and more).
-- legacy software needs a mysterious bug fixed
+- legacy software needs a mysterious bug fixed.
-- you need someone who can communicate both from a business perspective and from a highly technical one
+- you need someone who can communicate both from a business perspective and from a highly technical one.

 **You can expect:**
 - rock-solid, useable and deployable software.